Anthony-R-G/ConservationApp/README.md

 •Data is packaged from multiple sources, among which include the [International Union for Conservation of Nature](https://www.iucnredlist.org/) and [World Wide Fund for Nature](https://www.worldwildlife.org/).
 This is to ensure that the data is accurate and up-to-date.

-•Clicking on any animal brings you to a page where you can learn more about that specific animal.
+•Tapping on any animal brings you to a page where you can learn more about that specific animal.

-•Each page also has a large red donation button that will redirect you to a site to help support conservation efforts.
+•Each page also has a large donation button which, when tapped, will redirect you in-app to a conservation/project for that specific animal.
+You can then opt to donate.

 •One major design principle behind the app is keeping the look of it clean and visually appealing.
-Learning should be fun!
+Information should be interesting!

 •Studies have shown the importance of imagery in the learning process.
 Interest in a subject wanes if it's presented in a way that's unstimulating and flat.